MoranaApps/jacoco-report/DEVELOPER.md

 You can modify the directory to control the level of detail or granularity as per your needs.

-To run specific test, write the command following the pattern below:
+To run a specific test, write the command following the pattern below:

 ```shell
 pytest tests/utils/test_utils.py::test_make_issue_key